 The product temporarily blocks the reproduction system of the insects by hindering the release of the vital hormones for growth.

-Termirepel™ is available in the form of the liquid concentrate can be mixed in paints in a predetermined ratio and be applied on the material which has to be protected from termites
+Termirepel™ available in the form of the liquid concentrate can be mixed in paints in a predetermined ratio and be applied on the material which has to be protected from bedbugs and other insects.

-Termirepel™ in the form of the masterbatch, which can be incorporated into the polymeric applications like polymeric tree guards, pipes, wires, cables, polymeric material, instruments and equipment which we use at home.
+Termirepel™ in the form of the masterbatch, which can be incorporated into the polymeric applications like pipes, wires, cables, polymeric material, instruments and equipment which we use at home.

 Termirepel™ in the form of a spray can be sprayed to already installed wires and cables and any surface or material infested with pests.